P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Java Version - Java 8 Latest = https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot

-* Memory Minimum Allocation - 6GB
+* Memory Minimum Allocation - 6GB (7GB)

-* Notes - None
+* Notes - Updating and adding even more tech mods.
+Finally added more shields.
+Started to work on different issues including shop.
+We take a first time log in hit.
+Also more ram is recommended this is heavily untested.

 # Google Doc Version